Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 Hong Kong is such a nice *'country'*, full of people of every part of Asia, lets you to meet new friends of any part of the world and explore not only the Hongkongese culture, also a wide range of cultures.
 I'm saying *'country'* between quotes because right now is an 'Special Administrative Region' (SAR) of China.
 Even the Hongkongers say they have two different government system for one country, a fact that is a bit contradictory.
 It's a difficult matter to discuss and to conclude something...

+But don't let yourself impress thinking Hong Kong is not a safe place.
+Maybe right now isn't the best moment to visit this beautiful country, but is a really safe place.
+I've never felt insecure or in problems these 5 months there, I met a lot of new Hongkongers friends and everyone tries to help you if you're in trouble.
+One of the experiences I enjoyed the most was playing football with people from every part of the world.
+Playing with and againts Africans, Americans, Europeans or obviously, Asians, really made me appreciate how good is our spanish football.
+Seriously they enjoy a lot just watching a spanish guy running trying to avoid de defense, and that makes me happy!

 ## Philippines, meet the contrast

 The first trip we did was Philippines.
 We stayed in Manila for 4 days, and maybe it's not the best place to enjoy the beaches and the nice weather, but we discovered that the citizens turn crazy when they see an european just walking there.
 We took a lot of pictures with people of every age and they were so nice and polite!
 Manila is the place where probably you can be a bit scared or feeling insecure about the people because how they look like, maybe thinking they are not trustworthy.
 But really, every Philippino I've met is so nice, simpathic and honest, he won't give you any reason for not trusting him.
 You will see the contrast of the richest people there and the poorest

 ![Philippinas Taal Lake](/assets/imgs/taallake.webp "Philippinas Taal Lake")

+## Thailand, nightlife melt into the nature

 ## Japan, where tradition and technology mixes in one